SmashedFrenzy16/SmashedFrenzy16/README.md

 ### About Me

 Hello everyone!
 My name is SmashedFrenzy16.
 I am a back-end developer and a front-end developer.
-I joined GitHub on July 30th 2020, and started my path to creating all sorts of projects that I could make for the rest of the world.
+I joined GitHub on July 30th 2020, and started my path to create all sorts of projects that I could make for the rest of the world.
 I mostly work in Python, HTML and C++ (and a hint of JavaScript), building all sorts of different repositories that meet people's different needs.
 I also collaborate with other developers.
 I have been developing and curating my skills over 2 years to further improve the way you use your computers.
 Today, after quite a bit of time on open-source coding, I have got a plethora of new, high demanded projects and code for you to use all free of charge.

 ### Other Things About Me